albruevich/Text-Quest-Editor/README.md

 ![Language](https://img.shields.io/badge/language-C%23-blue)
 ![Format](https://img.shields.io/badge/data-JSON-orange)

-**Text Quest Editor** allows you to create and use text quests inspired by mechanics of games like "Space Rangers".
+**Text Quest Editor** allows you to create and use text quests inspired by the mechanics of games like "Space Rangers".

-The editor is distributed as ready-made builds for Windows, macOS and Linux platforms.
+The editor is distributed as ready-made builds for Windows, macOS, and Linux platforms.

-Ready quests can be:
+Ready-made quests can be:
 - launched directly in **Text Quest Editor** for testing,
 - or connected to the project [**Text Quest Reader**](https://github.com/albruevich/Text-Quest-Reader).

 **Text Quest Reader** is an open-source solution and allows you to:
 - see and understand how the quest works,
 - use its code in your own projects,
-- customize the UI for your needs.
+- customize the UI for your own tasks.

 Quests are created and stored in JSON format, which makes the combination of **Text Quest Editor** and **Text Quest Reader (open-source)** a universal solution for using text quests in any projects.